 > (sin 0)

 When it comes to numbers, BSL programs may use natural numbers, integers, rational numbers, real numbers, and complex numbers.
-We assume that you have heard of the first four.
+We assume that you have heard of all but the last one.
 The last one may have been mentioned in your high school.
 If not, don’t worry; while complex numbers are useful for all kinds of calculations, a novice doesn’t have to know about them.

 A truly important distinction concerns the precision of numbers.
 For now, it is important to understand that BSL distinguishes exact numbers and inexact numbers.
 When it calculates with exact numbers, BSL preserves this precision whenever possible.
 For example, (/ 4 6) produces the precise fraction 2/3, which DrRacket can render as a proper fraction, an improper fraction, or as a mixed decimal.
-Play with your computer’s mouse to find the menu that changes the fraction into decimal expansion and other presentations.
+Play with your computer’s mouse to find the menu that changes the fraction into decimal expansion.

-Note The word Number refers to a wide variety of numbers, including counting numbers, integers, rational numbers, real numbers, and even complex numbers.
+Note on Numbers The word Number refers to a wide variety of numbers, including counting numbers, integers, rational numbers, real numbers, and even complex numbers.
 For most uses, you can safely equate Number with the number line from elementary school, though on occasion this translation is too imprecise.
 If we wish to be precise, we use appropriate words: Integer, Rational, and so on.
-We may even refine these notions using such standard terms as PositiveInteger, NonnegativeNumber, etc. End
+We may even refine these notions using such standard terms as PositiveInteger, NonnegativeNumber, NegativeNumber, and so on.
+End

-To confirm that the expression works properly, change the two definitions so that x represents 12 and y stands for 5.
-If you click RUN now, the result should be 13.
+To confirm that the expression works properly, change x to 12 and y to 5, then click RUN.
+The result should be 13.

 Your mathematics teacher would say that you computed the distance formula.
 To use the formula on alternative inputs, you need to open DrRacket, edit the definitions of x and y so they represent the desired coordinates, and click RUN.
 But this way of reusing the distance formula is cumbersome and naive.
 Instead, we will soon show you a way to define functions, which makes re-using formulas straightforward.
 For now, we use this kind of exercise to call attention to the idea of functions and to prepare you for programming with them.